Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Canva pricing

 As its name suggests, Canva Free is an entirely free plan.
-It doesn’t come with all the bells and whistles of the paid-for version of Canva — key omissions include the option to create a brand kit, use the background removal tool and access to premium content (i.e., the full library of stock photos, audio and images).
+It doesn’t come with all the bells and whistles of the paid-for version of Canva — key omissions include the option to create more than one brand kit, use the background removal tool and access to premium content (i.e., the full library of stock photos, audio and images).

 Despite this, it is still a highly functional tool that lets you create attractive designs and presentations easily.